 This task will mark an amphora as ready in the database.

-Assume sqlalchemy made sure the DB got retried sufficiently - so just abort class MarkAmphoraStandAloneInDB(\\kwargs)
+Assume sqlalchemy made sure the DB got retried sufficiently - so just abort revert(amphora, \args, \\kwargs) Mark the amphora as broken and ready to be cleaned up.

 Mark amphora as ready in DB.